marcpaterno/pycalceff/README.md

     - Create a temporary environment and install the PyPI wheel, then run tests.
     - Create a second temporary environment and install the Conda package, then run tests.
     - Clean up the temporary environments afterward.

-    This provides high confidence that both distribution methods work as expected.